RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 # Tutorial: Create a README for your GitHub profile

 Hi, my name is Robbie Imbrie!
 You're probably reading this because I've applied for a job at your company.
-Since most of the documentation I've worked on is internal, I've created these writing samples instead.
-If you want to know my process, keep reading.
-Otherwise, you can skip directly to the **Introduction** section.
+Since most of the documentation I've worked on is internal, I've created writing samples instead.

-I started this sample by conducting an audience analysis, during which I determined all four samples would be directed at users who are new to both coding and GitHub.
+I started this sample by conducting an audience analysis.
+During my analysis, I determined all four samples would be directed at users who are new to both coding and GitHub.
 As a result, I've used a friendly, encouraging tone.

 I also assumed these samples would be part of GitHub's existing documentation, which influenced which information I decided to include.
 For example, since GitHub's introductory "Hello World" tutorial has a detailed explanation of repositories, I only included a brief summary in my tutorial.